Pawel12314/deskreservation/readme.txt

 #5

-Aplikacja jest podzielona na część dla administratora i dla zwykłego użytkownika Kolor niebieski został wykorzystany w części dla administratora, a zielony w części dla zwykłego użytkownika
+Aplikacja jest podzielona na część dla administratora i dla zwykłego użytkownika

 Application is divided into part for administrators and for normal users.
-Blue color is used in administrator part and green in part for normal users